-Whether you’re living with a mental health disorder or not, the holidays can amplify feelings of loneliness, stress, anxiety and depression.
-Each person’s holiday situation varies but there are a number of triggers during the holidays that can make it a difficult time.
+Whether or not you live with a mental health disorder or addiction, the holidays can amplify feelings of loneliness, stress, anxiety and depression.
+Each person’s situation varies, but there are a number of triggers during the holidays that can make it a difficult time.
 When you’re feeling down or alone, seeing all the joyous commercials of smiling, laughing families sharing holiday feasts together may not help either.

-- Nearly 60 percent of people have experienced panic attacks during the holidays
+- Nearly 60% have experienced panic attacks during the holidays

-- 45 percent have considered suicide during this time of the year
+- 45% have considered suicide during this time of the year

-- 41 percent said that they felt their mental health declined because of finances like getting into debt
+- 41% felt their mental health declined because of finances

-- 83 percent reported that they were experiencing feelings of loneliness
+- 83% reported that they were experiencing feelings of loneliness

-- 81 percent said they were more stressed or anxious during the holidays
+- 81% said they were more stressed or anxious during the holidays

 Identifying Triggering Tidings

-Having to keep your mental health in check on a regular day can be challenging but adding the increased stresses of the holiday season may make it more difficult to maintain your mental health.
-If you are aware of why your mental health may take a dip around the same time as the temperature, you can prepare by identifying your triggers.
-Some reasons people may experience poor mental health during the holidays can include:
+Even on a regular day, keeping your mental health in check can be challenging.
+The increased stress of the holiday season can make it even more difficult to maintain your mental health.
+If you are aware of why your mental health suffers during the holidays, you can prepare by identifying your triggers.
+Many people experience poor mental health during the holiday season because of:

 - Buying gifts